 It is also very important to keep moving!

-Try exercising the affecting joints before going out in the cold weather.
+- Try exercising the affected joints before going out in the cold weather.

-Adopt a no excuse policy for exercising.
-Even when having a bad day start off with a smaller type exercises to get you started and progress throughout the day to complete what you can.
+- Adopt a no-excuse policy for exercising.
+Even when having a bad day start off with smaller type exercises to get you started and progress throughout the day to complete what you can.